Rohit-0508/Youtube-Summarizer/README.md

 - ✅ Paste any YouTube video link and get a clean AI-generated summary
 - 📄 Download the summary as a PDF
-- 🔐 Auth system (Login / Signup with JWT)
+- 🔐 Auth system (Email/Password + Google OAuth via Passport.js & JWT)
 - 📜 Summary history saved in your dashboard
 - 💡 Supports `watch`, `shorts`, `live`, and `youtu.be` links
 - 📱 Mobile-friendly UI with smooth UX